 - See your doctor and dentist regularly.
 If you receive regular care from health care providers you trust and who know you well, you will receive the prevention advice you need.
 Ask what cancer screenings you should have for your age, sex and risk factors.
 Breast and Cervical Cancer Screening and Colorectal Cancer Screening.
 Ask your provider about sun protection, heart health, vitamins and other health concerns.
 Never put off medical care.
 Most diseases are easier to prevent or treat early.

 - Get immunized.
 Childhood immunizations improve health and lifespan.
-Adult immunizations for flu and pneumococcal disease also work to prevent illness.
+Adult and childhood immunizations for flu, pneumococcal and coronavirus disease also work to prevent illness.
 Ask your doctor about vaccines for yourself and your children.
 Immunization Services.

 - Drive safely.
 Seat belts and child safety seats are priorities on the road.
 See Car Safety Seat Information.
 Never drive under the influence of alcohol or drugs.
 When driving, follow the rules of the road.
 Be alert, be in full control of your vehicle and be patient with other travelers.

 - Conquer substance use disorders.
 Substance misuse affects more than physical health.
 Addictions can destroy quality of life, mental health, relationships, work and school, and they often land people in legal trouble.
 See Substance Treatment Services.
 Good parenting is also important to help prevent substance misuse.
 See Tips for Parenting on Talking to Teens.